christian-stano/aws-terraform-poc/README.md

 * Storage: I provisioned a 20 GB root block device to meet the need for a 20 GB storage volume mount
 * SSH Acccess: I was able to successfully SSH into the instance after manually creating a key pair via the AWS console.
 My research yielded that this pair needed to be user-provided, which is why I created via console: (https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/key_pair)
 ![screenshot](https://github.com/christian-stano/aws-terraform-poc/blob/develop/img/Sub1_EC2_SSH.png)
-I was also able to confirm that the Sub3 instance was inaccessible via SSH from the internet
+I was also able to confirm that the Sub3 instance was inaccessible via SSH from the internet.
 ![screenshot](https://github.com/christian-stano/aws-terraform-poc/blob/develop/img/Sub3_EC2_SSH_Blocked.png)
 * Apache Scripting: I leveraged an init script to install Apache (httpd) on RHEL that is run when the instance is provisioned